GOVERNMENT CODE

 (C) academic engagement with the space economy; and

-(2) ensure that the appointments reflect, to the extent possible, the ethnic and geographic diversity of this state.
+(2) ensure that the appointments reflect, to the extent possible, multiple geographic regions of this state.

 (d) The executive committee shall: